Drunk Driving Charges in Virginia Beach, Newport News, Hampton, Chesapeake, Suffolk, Portsmouth & Norfolk

 What is a field sobriety test?
 As a mechanism for a police officer to test a driver’s sobriety, these tests may include the walk and turn test, one leg stand test, or the horizontal gaze nystagmus test.
 While these should be given in supplement to breath or blood tests, they can be used as evidence in a DUI case.

-Contact us anywhere in Virginia Beach or the surrounding area for help.
+Contact us anywhere in Virginia Beach or the surrounding area for help from a Virginia Beach DUI attorney.

 Traffic Violations Hampton District: Misdemeanor Reckless Driving